Valencia Spain Travel Guide

 Well-maintained motorways (A-7, A-3).
 Drive defensively, observe speed limits.
 Use 112 for breakdowns.

 Challenging in city centers.
 Use underground public car parks.
-Blue zones require payment; green zones are for people who live there.
+Blue zones require payment; green zones are for residents.
 Some toll roads exist.

 Spain's national rail company, Renfe, provides comprehensive train services to Valencia.

 As part of the Schengen Area, travel from other Schengen zone nations usually has no border checks.
-Long-long-haul buses provide an an alternative to travel within Spain and internationally.
+Long-distance buses provide an an alternative to travel within Spain and internationally.

-Port of Valencia offers regular ferry connections to the Balearic Islands (Mallorca, Ibiza, Menorca) via Balearia and GNV.
+Port of Valencia offers regular ferry connections with the Balearic Islands (Mallorca, Ibiza, Menorca) via Balearia and GNV.
 Great for combining a city trip with an island escape.

-Valencia is a popular stop for Western Mediterranean cruises.
+Valencia is a popular make a stop for Western Mediterranean cruises.
 The boat trip ports provide facilities and shuttle transport to downtown for disembarking passengers.

 No significant river getting around in the city.
-Albufera Lake offers traditional boat trips, popular for scenic views and sunset experiences, but not for commuter transport.
+Albufera Lake offers traditional boat trips, popular for picturesque scenery and sunset experiences, but not for commuter transport.

 For international sea arrivals (outside Schengen), standard passport/customs controls.
 For Schengen arrivals, minimal procedures.
 Port is connected to the downtown area by public bus (EMT) and taxis/Cabify.